Efficient Quantum Optimization via Dynamical Simulation: Main Results

+A challenge of this approach, akin to~\cite{leng2023qhd}, is that we need to evolve long enough to ensure that the distribution has equilibrated.
+This time scales inversely with the spectral gap of the Liouvillian and can cause the algorithm to require exponential run time.
+However, as efficient optimization would result in ${\rm NP}\subseteq {\rm BQP}$, it is highly unlikely that efficient algorithms for global optimization are possible without utilizing structure of the particular problem instance.
+We provide estimates of the equilibration time needed for the reduced system to approach a thermal distribution using ideas from quantum thermodynamics~\cite{Linden2009thermal}, suggesting that new algorithmic applications may be gleaned from foundational work in thermodynamics.

-Below we provide an informal statement of our theorem for the number of oracle calls and Toffoli gates needed to sample from the microcanonical distribution using a discretization of the Liouvillian for the Nos\'e process.
-The Liouvillian governs the dynamics of the classical phase space probability density in phase space and is essentially the analogue of a quantum Hamiltonian for classical dynamics.
-Further, the evolution under the Liouvillian can be written using the Koopman-von Neumann formalism as unitary dynamics acting on a quantum state.
-This is precisely the approach that we take for simulating the Liouvillian dynamics and the complexity needed to use this process to sample from a low-temperature thermal state using this approach is given in the following informal theorem.
+Below we provide an informal statement of our theorem for the number of oracle calls and Toffoli gates needed to sample from a low-temperature thermal state using a discretization of the Liouvillian for the Nos\'e process.

-\begin{thm}[Global Optimization Theorem; informal version of Theorem~\ref{thm:mainGlobal}] Let $\delta>0$ be an error tolerance and $\Delta$ be an energy window with the set of positions, $\bx$, within this energy window of $H$ denoted $B(\Delta)$ and assume that the Liouvillian is discretized with minimum spacing in $\bx,\bp,s,p_s$ of $h_{\min}$ with a negligibly small target temperature $T$ for the Nos\`e Hamiltonian.
-There exists a quantum algorithm draw a sample from the marginal distribution over $\bx$ from a distribution that is within total variational distance $\delta$ from microcanonical distribution for a discrete Nosé Hamiltonian, that uses a number of queries to the derivative phase oracles $O_{f',k}^{(p)}$ oracles (and their inverses) as well as a number of Toffoli gates that are in
+\begin{thm}[Global Optimization Theorem; informal version of Theorem~\ref{thm:mainGlobal}] Let $\delta>0$ be an error tolerance and consider the problem of drawing a sample from the marginal distribution over $\bx$ from a distribution that is within total variational distance $\delta$ from the dilation of the thermal state $e^{-\beta(\bp^2/2m +V(\bx))}/\mathcal{Z}$.
+There exists a quantum algorithm for solving this problem that uses a number of oracle queries and a number of Toffoli gates that scale as